More "Senior" (F1)

 the back of his dump-truck.
 At Brafield some cars would simply drive off their flatbed onto

 the back slope of the spectator banking.
-March 2010: Here's Geoff Harrison patiently obliging the stadium photographer for that typical portrait; "just what I need before the race, a camera flash in my eyes" [Photos
+Here's Geoff Harrison 127 patiently obliging the stadium photographer for that typical portrait: "Just what I need before the race, a camera flash in my eyes".
+[Photos

 was from East London.
 Whatever became of bubble cars?